Hiswe/hiswe.github.io/source/_posts/01-vector-basics.md

 - So without handlers: no deviations
 - with handlers: deviations
-- the bigger the handler is, the more powerfull the deviation will be
+- the bigger the handler is, the more powerful the deviation will be

 ## Styling